jetbrains-academy/data-visualization-course/line_and_scatter_plots/plotting_with_seaborn/relplot_scatter/task.md

    **l**inear **m**odel **plot**).
 This function focuses on plotting regression lines.
 We will talk about it a bit later.

-For now, we will work with `relplot` function.
+For now, we will work with the `relplot` function.

 Every plotting function in seaborn accepts three main arguments:

 * `data` – Input data structure.
-In this course we will have been passing pandas dataframes here.
+In this course, we will pass pandas dataframes here.
 * `x` – Name of a column to visualize on x-axis.
 * `y` – Name of a column to visualize on y-axis.